ks379294/cse15l-lab-reports/lab5.md

 ### Another screenshot/terminal output showing what information the student got from trying that:

 Student:
 Thanks!
 I took out the `remove` method and it works now.
 I used `driverIndex` instead.
-There's a picture of my changes and my test case passing
+There's a picture of my changes and my test case passing.
+I think you're right.
+It must be something about the `remove` method, and that the `drivers` `List` doesn't include a `remove` method.
 ![student_post_2.png](student_post_2.png)

 ### A clear description of what the bug is: